himanshusankhala04/spaceExp/README.md

    Because of api call limit is 100 there is slow loading time which leads to performace drop and also image taking some time to load. <br>
    This can be improve further by displaying light weight images to the site or load site partially as per 100% dispalyed or by using multithreading approach. <br>
    <br>
+6) Potential changes to make for website to look better will be to go tor React js for more user friendly UI.<br>
+   More over it requires some featur update such as need of search bar for searching, api call data fetching limit in filter, button to get more info about Launches, etc<br>
+   I have added one feature to it ie. clear filter button.<br>